Tenant Health and Safety Rights | Insight in to UK Rental Property Standards

 The Two Types of Damp

-- Penetrating Damp
+Penetrating Damp

 If the water is leaking into a wall cavity then penetrating damp can take a long time to show in the liveable areas of the house.
-And if it's the case that the water is coming in from a damaged roof then the signs of damp can be much more pronounced after heavy rain.
+And if it's the case that the water is coming in from a damaged roof then the signs of dampness can be much more pronounced after heavy rain.

-- Rising Damp
+Rising Damp

-Rising damp is caused by moisture being drawn up from the ground into the floors and walls and can be recognised for what it is from the direction that the damp is travelling in.
+Rising dampness is caused by moisture being drawn up from the ground into the floors and walls and can be recognised for what it is from the direction that the damp is travelling in.

 How To Get Rid Of Damp